 For the New Year we are introducing a discussion group as well as a chatting area, and a separate games table (board games etc).

-Aspiehelp's evening meetings are held from 7.30pm to 9.30pm on the 1st and 3rd Wednesdays of each month at a venue near Church Corner (in Christchurch)
+Aspiehelp's evening meetings are held from 7.00pm to 9.00pm on the 1st and 3rd Wednesdays of each month, at The Cashmere Presbyterian Church building at 2a MacMillan Avenue.
+Admission by invitation only after an intake interview.